WA-StHou-Contested - KTVZ

 WA-TopRaces-Glance-Sum

-Here is the latest Washington news from The Associated Press at 11:40 a.m.
+Here is the latest Oregon news from The Associated Press at 8:40 a.m.
 PDT